nucleom42/rubee/readme.md

 - **Hooks** Addlogic before, after and around any action.
 - **Test** Run all or selected tests witin minitest.
 - **Asyncable** Add async adapter and pick any popular background job queue enginee
+- **Console** Start the interactive console and reload it on the fly
+- **Background jobs** Add async adapter and pick any popular background job queue engine

 ## Installation